While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

 My advice is to take what you can get, but don't make sex your sole intention, especially in the early days.
 There's plenty of time for that later on when your skills are more developed and you don't have to waste the majority of your precious lucid dream time in a fruitless pursuit of intimacy.

-So, don't rely on the phrase lucid dreaming to trigger your lucidity.
+So don't rely on the phrase lucid dreaming to trigger your lucidity.
 The trigger is a deep realization that, right now, your current environment is a simulation.
-It is created by your own dreaming mind on a philosophically self-aware level.
+It is created by your dreaming mind on a philosophically self aware level.

-But many beginners don't realize that there is much more to lucid dreaming than mere dream control.
+See, you get a free bonus today.
+We promised 10 and delivered 11!
+Many beginners don't realize that there is much more to lucid dreaming than mere dream control.
 Indeed, some lucid dream experts shun the idea of dream control, seeing it as an instant gratification tool for the superficially-minded.
-Instead, they see lucidity at its roots: as the gateway to communication with the inner self.
+Instead, they see lucidity at its roots: as the gateway to communication with the true inner self.

 What does this mean?
-And could it really offer more than spectacularly realistic flying, sex, teleportation, space travel, time travel, and all the other so-called superficial stuff we indulge in our lucid dreams?
+And could it really offer more than spectacularly realistic flying, sex, teleportation, space travel, time travel, and all the other awesome stuff in which we indulge while lucid?